 Malaya’s husband became very sick and could not work in their home country of the Philippines, so she sought work abroad to support them both.
 An employment agency found her a job as a domestic worker in Qatar, where her employer paid her less than the agreed upon salary in her work contract and refused to give her time off.
 The employer refused to allow Malaya to leave her job and physically and emotionally abused her.
 Finally, her employer took Malaya to the UK to work for his sister where she was also trapped in domestic servitude, not allowed outside, and had to sleep on the floor.
 One day while her employer was asleep, Malaya escaped to a nearby church where members of a Filipino workers’ union provided her shelter and referred her to victim services.

-Amira was a Palestinian transgender woman living on the streets in a Palestinian city in the West Bank.
+Amira was a Palestinian transgender woman living on the streets in a city in the West Bank.
 She was a sex trafficking victim who had been blackmailed and threatened when she tried to leave.
-When she was 19 years old, she fled to Israel because of her fear of persecution as a member of the LGBTQI+ community.
-She asked the Israeli authorities to recognize her as a trafficking victim.
-Instead of helping her, authorities arrested, indicted, and deported her because of her illegal immigration status.
-A year later, she again fled Palestine and returned to Israel where authorities arrested her on immigration charges and detained her for three months.
+When she was 19 years old, she fled to Israel because of her fear of persecution as a member of the LGBTQI+ community and as a trafficking victim.
+However, she was deported because of her illegal immigration status.
+A year later, she again fled the West Bank and returned to Israel where authorities arrested her on immigration charges and detained her for three months.
 With the help of an Israeli NGO, authorities granted Amira a temporary stay permit, but did not give her a work permit.
 Officials also did not recognize her as a trafficking victim, which would have afforded her a work permit, housing, legal aid, and other forms of assistance under law.
 She constantly lived in fear of deportation when her residency permit would expire.
 After months of living in various NGO shelters without the right to legally work or make money of her own, she died by suicide.
-Several Israeli NGOs continue to provide assistance to Palestinian LGBTQI+ individuals who flee the West Bank, but they face challenges assisting this community because of widespread discrimination and lack of legal protection frameworks for this vulnerable population.
+Several Israeli NGOs continue to provide assistance to Palestinian LGBTQI+ individuals who flee the West Bank, but they face challenges assisting this community because of discrimination and lack of legal protection frameworks for this vulnerable population.

 Silkworm factory owners forced Aabharana and her mother to work 11 hours a day in terrible conditions to pay down a family loan while paying them only 200 rupees (US $2.69) a day.
 Eventually, the factory owner doubled the amount of their debt and forced them to continue working through threats and physical violence.
 While Aabharana and her mother were initially fearful, they shared their story with government officials and requested a certificate of release from the factory.
 The authorities ruled in their favor and issued the release certificate providing proof that their debt was cancelled.
 The officials then escorted them from the factory.